 The class will focus on connecting to our senses and finding different energies, dynamic qualities, and total flow through improvisation.
 Because music is very important to me I like to use it as a tool to inspire students to let go and find themselves in a different physicality connecting to groove.
 Class will consist of improvisation, set exercises, and a phrase.

-The first part of the class focuses on floorwork through a short series of improvisation tasks and various excercises, aiming to reach moments when we can use our own SOFTNESS and SILENCE.
+The first part of the class focuses on floorwork through a short series of improvisation tasks and various exercises, aiming to reach moments when we can use our own SOFTNESS and SILENCE.
 Applying these principles a floor sequence will be taught as a closure of the first part.

-I've been encountered many different moving forms.
-I aim to apply those principals of these movement languages which I find the most significant.
+I've encountered many different moving forms.
+I aim to apply those principles of these movement languages which I find the most significant.
 I’m interested in movements which are dynamically diverse, specific in coordination or rhythmically unique.
-For dancers it is essential to be in excellent physical condition to be able to execute whatever their imagination asks from their body, so the goal of my training is to give physical and technical base to be able to perform the things we work on later.
+For dancers it is essential to be in excellent physical condition to be able to execute whatever their imagination asks from their body, so the goal of my training is to give a physical and technical base to be able to perform the things we work on later.

-bouncing and floating into a very concentrated and relaxed state of mind.
-Without stopping after each exercise and re-entering for a next one, we try to continuously stay in physical exploring mode with our body and understand how this effects the movement itself.
-We will work on set movement patterns inspired by house dance, footwork, acrobatic elements and floor technique combining them with improvisational qualities of isolation, liquiditiy, release and your own personal style and flow.
+Exploration of continuous and infinite moving.
+How to travel through different movement qualities from standing upper level all the way gradually to the floor within one trip.
+Waving, bouncing and floating into a very concentrated and relaxed state of mind.
+Without stopping after each exercise and re-entering for a next one, we try to continuously stay in physical exploring mode with our body and understand how this affects the movement itself.
+We will work on set movement patterns inspired by house dance, footwork, acrobatic elements and floor technique combining them with improvisational qualities of isolation, liquidity, release and your own personal style and flow.